Welcome to Tri-Area Community Health

 Janessa Schoolfield, FNP-C

-Outside of work, Janessa enjoys spending time with family, hiking, traveling, kayaking, and especially cruising and spending time in the Caribbean.
+Outside of work, Janessa loves spending time with her family, exploring the outdoors, hiking, kayaking, and traveling.

 Pharmacy